-We have 8 children currently on role eligible for PP funding.
-The effects of the Covid 19 pandemic and high number of PP listed children also listed on the school's SENDs register result in many children having below national expected level attainment in reading, writing and maths.
-It is our intention to use PP funding to increase the number of childen achieving national expected levels by ensuring rapid progress.
-72% of the children did not start in Reception class.
-92% of our total expenditure is it be used funding educational staff, as we believe this has the greatest impact on pupil outcomes.
+We have 7 children currently on role eligible for PP funding.
+Fifty-seven percent of children eligible for PP funding are also listed on the school's SENDs register resulting in these children having below national expected level attainment in reading, writing and maths.
+It is our intention to use PP funding to increase the number of children achieving national expected levels by ensuring rapid progress.
+Fifty-seven percent of the children did not start in Reception class.
+The majority of our total expenditure is it be used funding educational staff, as we believe this has the greatest impact on pupil outcomes.
 Our ability to deliver our strategy depends upon the children's attendance being high.